xpdAcq/xpdAcq/doc/usb_Running.rst

 the low scattering mask.

 Applied masks
 ^^^^^^^^^^^^^

 0. Any mask passed in to the software:
     If you have any preexisting masks, we will use those as a starting position to add upon.

 1. Edge mask:
     A default of 30 pixels from the edge of the detector are masked out.
     These pixels are usually faulty as the detector edge has lower than expected intensity.

 2. Lower threshold mask:
     A lower threshold mask, which removes all pixels who's intensities are lower than a certain value is applied.
-The default theshold is 0.0
+The default threshold is 0.0

 3. Upper threshold mask:
     An upper threshold mask, which removes all pixels who's intensities are higher than a certain value is applied.
 This mask is not applied in the default settings.

 4. Beamstop holder mask:
     A beamstop holder mask, which removes pixels underneath a straight